JordanSpencerWu/old-website/_posts/blog/2016/March/2016-03-04-learning-d3js.markdown

 #### Let's Make a Bar Graph
 Making a `rect` svg element is easy, but it doesn't tell us anything!
 For the `rect` to be meaningful it has to represent some data or number.
 Lets learn how to bind data to our `rect` elements.
-The easiest way to store our data is in a `Array` in JavaScript.
-Let's bind our `rect` elements to data from a array.
+The easiest way to store our data is in an `Array` in JavaScript.
+Let's bind our `rect` elements to data from an array.

 {% highlight html %}
   <div class="example">